karim-attaleb/xml_to_dataframes/xml_to_df.md

 ### Notes
 - Ensure the XML file path is correct.
-- Adapt the script if additional XML sections need to be parsed.
+- This approach dynamically parses all sections of the XML file, making it flexible for unknown formats.